Natalie Wood: Brainstorm

 Wood appeared in 56 films for cinema and television.
-In one of her last interviews before her death, she was defined as "our sexual conscience on the silver screen".
-Following her death, Time magazine noted that although critical praise for Wood had been sparse throughout her career, "she always had work".
+In one of her last interviews before her death, she was defined as "our sexual conscience on the silver screen."
+Following her death, Time magazine noted that although critical praise for Wood had been sparse throughout her career, "she always had work."

 Personal life

-Relationships
+Marriages and relationships

 Wood's two marriages to actor Robert Wagner were highly publicized.
-They first married on December 28, 1957, in Scottsdale, Arizona when Wood was 19.
-On June 20, 1961, the couple announced their separation in a joint press release, and divorced ten months later on April 27, 1962.
+They first married on December 28, 1957, in Scottsdale, Arizona, when Wood was 19.
+At some point during the first half of 1961, according to several published accounts, she caught Wagner having an extramarital affair with another man.
+The couple announced their separation on June 20, 1961 (though Wagner has since said that they split up in 1960) and divorced on April 27, 1962.

-Following this starter marriage, Wood dated Warren Beatty, Michael Caine and David Niven Jr. She also had a broken engagement in 1965 with Venezuelan shoe manufacturer Ladislav Blatnik.
+Wood's subsequent boyfriends included Warren Beatty, Michael Caine, and David Niven Jr. She also had a broken engagement in 1965 with Venezuelan shoe manufacturer Ladislav Blatnik.

 On May 30, 1969, Wood married British producer Richard Gregson after dating for nearly three years.
-They had a daughter, Natasha (born September 29, 1970).
-Wood filed for divorce from Gregson on August 4, 1971, and it was finalized on April 12, 1972.
+They had a daughter, Natasha, born September 29, 1970.
+Wood filed for divorce from Gregson on August 4, 1971.
+It was finalized on April 12, 1972.

 After a short-lived romance with future California governor Jerry Brown, Wood resumed her relationship with Wagner at the end of January 1972.
 They remarried on July 16 aboard the Ramblin' Rose, anchored off Paradise Cove in Malibu.
 Their daughter Courtney was born on March 9, 1974.

-In 2013, former FBI agent Donald G. Wilson claimed that he and Wood had had a four-year affair, from 1973 to 1977, that began when she was pregnant with Courtney Wagner.
+In 2015, after a third-party source had repeatedly published the claim, former FBI agent Donald Goodwin Wilson openly stated that he and Wood had had a four-year affair, from 1973 to 1977, that began when she was pregnant with Courtney Wagner.
 In 2016, Wilson spoke on camera about his alleged affair with Wood in a documentary for the cable network Reelz.

-Celebrity bodyguard Kris Herzog has stated that Wood told his grandmother, an Avalon socialite, that she was going to divorce Wagner and that he himself saw Wood the morning before she disappeared.

 Rape allegation

-Suzanne Finstad's 2001 biography of Wood alleges that she was raped by a powerful actor when she was 16, though Finstad did not name the assailant.
+Suzanne Finstad's 2001 biography of Wood alleges that she was raped by a powerful actor when she was 16, but in it, Finstad did not name the assailant.
 Through the recollection of Wood's close friends, which included actors Scott Marlowe and Dennis Hopper, Finstad said:

-During a 12-part podcast about Wood's life in July 2018, Wood's sister Lana said that Wood was raped as a teenager, and that the attack had occurred inside the Chateau Marmont during an audition and went on "for hours".
-According to professor Cynthia Lucia, who studied the claim, Wood's rape was brutal and violent.
+During a 12-part podcast about Wood's life in July 2018, Wood's sister Lana stated that Wood was raped as a teenager, and she also stated that the attack had occurred inside the Chateau Marmont during an audition and it went on "for hours."
+According to Professor Cynthia Lucia, who studied the claim, Wood's rape was brutal and violent.
 In 2021, a year after the death of Kirk Douglas, Lana published the memoir Little Sister: My Investigation Into the Mysterious Death of Natalie Wood and identified Douglas as Wood's alleged assailant.